What is Uneven Skin Tone? 5 Ways to Fix It

-Hyperpigmentation – or those grayish brown sunspots, formally known as solar lentigines – is usually the result of photoaging due to repeated, unprotected sun exposure.
+Hyperpigmentation – or those grayish-brown sunspots, formally known as solar lentigines – is usually the result of photoaging due to repeated, unprotected sun exposure.
 The spots form when melanin is overproduced and creates deposits on the skin which can range in size, shape, and color.
 These spots are harmless, unlike the dangerous melanoma growths that occur once melanocytes become cancerous; nonetheless, they are considered unsightly, especially amongst those who have them.

 Prevention is always best when it comes to warding off the effects of the sun, but if you already have hyperpigmentation, treatment is still possible.
 Unfortunately, the sun isn’t the only cause of discoloration, and determining the root of your troubles is critical for finding the right management program.

-Not all dark spots are created equal, and there are a couple additional culprits behind uneven skin.
-For example, dry skin often lacks sebum which makes it vulnerable to cracking easily.
+Dry skin often lacks sebum which makes it vulnerable to cracking easily.
 Damaged, unhealthy skin is prone to discoloration and can appear patchy or ashen.

 Identifying your pigmentation’s provenance is crucial for creating the proper treatment plan.
 The wrong treatment can make discoloration darker, so if you’re unsure of the source, consult a skincare professional.

-How to Determine your Skin Type
+First, Determine your Skin Type

 - Dry skin: Dry skin produces less sebum (a sticky substance generally known as oil) than normal skin.
 As such, the skin lacks the lipids it needs to retain moisture and shield against environmental influences.